Written by: Andrew Splatt – Director & Executive Practice Leader

 What is Considered a Psychological Injury?

-A psychological injury, in the context of a compensation claim, is a diagnosed mental health condition that significantly affects someone’s well-being.
+A psychological injury, in the context of a compensation claim, is a diagnosed mental health condition that can significantly affect your overall well-being.
 In Australia, typical examples include:

 Post-traumatic stress disorder (PTSD)